Reed-Compbio-Classes/bio131-S24-syllabus/doc/assessment/gradingcontract.md

 You will communicate your course plans at multiple points throughout the semester.

 - Grading Contract Assignment: in the first week, you will share your reasons for taking the course, what success in the course means to you, and your plans for achieving that success.
 - Conferences: In weeks 7 and 12, you will meet with me one-on-one during the lab slot to reflect on your course goals and talk about any of the themes / assignments in the class.
 In Week 7, we will negotiate your mid-term grade (which will be an "S" for satisfactory work).
-In week 12, we will negotiate your final grade based on your planned choose-your-own assignments.
+In week 12, we will negotiate your final grade based on your planned CYO assignments.
-- Final Portfolio: During finals week, you will submit a document that reflects on the course learning objectives, your personal goals, and points to specific assignments that illustrate your learning gains in the three general themes of the course (biology & computational thinking, programming skills, and biology & society).
-More information about the final portfolio is found on the [next page](portfolio.md).
+- You are welcome to talk with me any time about your progress in the course and how it aligns with your goals.
+Communication is key.

-## Petition for Exceptional Circumstances
+## Illness and Exceptional Circumstances

+There may be cases where you cannot attend class for stretches at a time (due to illness, for example).
+In this case, email me to strategize a successful plan for learning the material.
+If you miss multiple classes and do not email me, I may reach out to make sure you are OK.

-This grading scheme is a public contract for the entire class, so my job is to make sure that any exceptions to this contract are administered fairly.
-In rare cases, there may be circumstances beyond your control where you are unable to meet the contract.
-You must meet with me as soon as possible to make a fair and equitable arrangement (preferably before you breach the contract).
-You may petition for any reason, but only once over the course of the semester.
+In rare cases, there may be circumstances beyond your control where you are unable to meet the expectations outlined in this syllabus.
+Please email me as soon as you can to strategize a plan for completing all parts of the course.
+There are also ways for to take an emergency, short-term leave from the college - this is for exceptional circumstances, and it allows you to focus on _you_ and have the Student Life communicate with your teachers on your behalf.
+Reach out to careteam@reed.edu or Steve Abrahão, the Associate Dean of Students for Academic Life (sabrahao@reed.edu).